Towards a Taxonomy of Software Log Smells: Study Design

-Although the literature has investigated the wide variety of issues related to logging, to the best of our knowledge no previous work has provided a general definition for log smells or a comprehensive taxonomy of logging issues that could be classified as log smells.
-We aim to fill this gap by answering RQ1, providing a taxonomy of log smells.
+Although the literature has investigated the wide variety of issues related to logging, to the best of our knowledge, no previous work has provided a general definition of log smells or a comprehensive taxonomy of logging issues that could be classified as log smells.
+We aim to fill this gap by answering RQ1, providing a taxonomy of log smells and investigating logging issues related to log smells.

-The answers to RQ2 and RQ3 aim to understand which log smells have a tool or other automated solution able to detect a certain smell (RQ2) and remove/repair it (R3).
-By mapping the tools identified in the literature survey with different aspects of logging issues, we can, on one hand, provide practitioners with a catalogue of tools for detecting/removing/repairing log smells; on the other hand, we can identify gaps to be addressed in future research work.
+The answer to RQ2 aims to understand which log smells have a tool or other automated solution able to remove/repair a certain smell.
+By mapping the tools identified in the literature survey with different aspects of logging issues, we can, on the one hand, provide practitioners with a catalog of tools for removing/repairing log smells; on the other hand, we can identify gaps to be addressed in future research work.
+We note that RQ2 focuses on the \emph{removal} or \emph{repair} of log smells rather than their \emph{detection}, which has already been investigated by \citet{MADI2026107961} (see Section~\ref{sec:RW_SLRs}).